 The journey takes an hour and 15 minutes and costs about 3€ one-way when taking Porto's urban train.
 The almost hourly train departs both the Sao Bento station (in Porto's center) and Campanha station.
 There is an IC (Intercidades) train that will save you about 10 minutes, but it will cost you 4 times the amount.
-For schedule and price information, see CP Rail website.
+For schedule and price information, see the CP Rail website.

 The bus from Porto to Guimaraes takes about an hour and costs around 6€ one way.

 How to Get Between Braga and Guimaraes

 The bus from Braga to Guimaraes takes about 25 minutes and costs around 6€ round trip.

 The Douro valley straddles the Douro river in inland Portugal and is one of the principal wine-producing regions of the country.
 The Douro Valley is most known for the production of port wine.
 Portugal's world-famous sweet fortified wine starts its life here before being transported down to the city of Porto.

 Travel along the river by boat or alongside it by train and take in the terraces where the vineyards are found before popping into a quinta to see port being produced.
 If traveling by train, Pinhao is one of the more popular jump-off points.

-See here for a tour of the You'll be taken to all the best viewpoints throughout the valley and get to try some port wine.
+Take a tour of the vineyeards.
+You'll be taken to all the best viewpoints throughout the valley and get to try some port wine.